ashbrook-io/ashbrook-io.github.io/_posts/2018-03-02-convertfrom-csv-header-weirdness.md

 ---
 layout: post
-published: false
+published: true
-title: ConvertFrom-CSV header weirdness
+title: ConvertFrom-CSV header weirdness parsing IISLogs with Powershell
 ---
 So, today I was parsing a bunch of IIS logs.
 Simple process, no?